-On the other hand these behaviors also give a requirement that each shard must have at least 2 tablets with type replica (with addition of the master that can be demoted to type replica this gives a minimum of 3 tablets with initial type replica).
-This will allow for the master to have a semi-sync acker when one of the replica tablets is down for any reason (for a version update, machine reboot, schema swap or anything else).
+On the other hand these behaviors also give a requirement that each shard must have at least 2 tablets with type replica (with addition of the primary that can be demoted to type replica this gives a minimum of 3 tablets with initial type replica).
+This will allow for the primary to have a semi-sync acker when one of the replica tablets is down for any reason (for a version update, machine reboot, schema swap or anything else).

 With regard to replication lag, note that this does not guarantee there is always at least one replica from which queries will always return up-to-date results.
 Semi-sync guarantees that at least one replica has the transaction in its relay log, but it has not necessarily been applied yet.
-The only way Vitess guarantees a fully up-to-date read is to send the request to the master.
+The only way Vitess guarantees a fully up-to-date read is to send the request to the primary.

 Using a column of type FLOAT or DOUBLE as part of a Primary Key is not supported.
 This limitation is because Vitess may try to execute a query for a value (for example 2.2) which MySQL will return zero results, even when the approximate value is present.